Jules Heningburg: Rising Star

 The trade was a long time coming.
 Redwoods Coach Nat St. Laurent, who was previously the defensive coordinator for Major League Lacrosse’s Ohio Machine, said Ohio was looking at Heningburg coming out of college as a potential draft pick.
 And when the Redwoods roster was released earlier this year, Heningburg again came to mind.
 He seemed like he could be a missing piece to the puzzle, a sentiment reinforced as the team scrimmaged against the Whipsnakes in training camp.

-“I think he’s tough [to guard] because he’s so smart,” said St. Laurent.
-“He’s always in the right spot at the right time.
-He can carry, sees the ball really well, and then obviously he’s proven this year that he can finish.
-He’s really, in my opinion, a complete player.”
+“I think he's tough because he's so smart,” said St. Laurent.
+“He's always in the right spot at the right time.
+He can carry, sees the ball really well, and then obviously he's proven this year that he can finish.
+He's really, in my opinion, a complete player.”

 A team guy, Heningburg would have been fine in whatever role he played for the Whipsnakes.
 He developed good friendships off the field, like with Whipsnakes attackman Ryan Drenner, who Heningburg stayed with last weekend in Baltimore and is one of Heningburg’s best friends.
 And he felt his character and work ethic fit in well with the Whipsnakes, which contains a large amount of Maryland alumni, who he played against for years in college.

 “I really developed some good relationships with those guys,” said Heningburg.
-“I’d never beaten Maryland before in my entire life, and then to be on the other side and see how they operate and see how I operated my entire college career and my career now — just doing the right thing and being a professional about everything — all those guys act that way and I think they saw that I had a lot of potential to be a high level player, that I carry myself well and I was a team first guy.
+“I'd never beaten Maryland before in my entire life, and then to be on the other side and see how they operate and see how I operated my entire college career and my career now -- just doing the right thing and being a professional about everything -- all those guys act that way and I think they saw that I had a lot of potential to be a high level player, that I carry myself well and I was a team first guy.
 So we kind of clicked right away and I felt at home there.
-I developed some great relationships and it was tough for them to see me go and a lot of them didn’t want to see me go.”
+I developed some great relationships and it was tough for them to see me go and a lot of them didn't want to see me go.”

 Although it’s tough to leave a team you’ve bonded with, it isn’t like Heningburg stepped into a situation with a bunch of strangers.
 He was roommates with Redwoods teammate Garrett Epple while living in in San Diego and teammates with Epple, Nick Ossello and Joe Walters while on the National Lacrosse League’s San Diego Seals.
 Others on the team have been admirers of Heningburg’s game for a while, like Redwoods teammate Kyle Harrison.